Everyone who is in debt today (and originally didn’t plan to be), once thought they would be able to pay it back in a few years.

 Everyone who (unfortunately) died climbing the everest, once thought they were prepared to reach the peak.

-not that i’m the first one to think that, but this insight does not come to us naturally. the first book that i read about the way we think was thinking, fast and slow, at the same time that i started studying financial education and investments.
+Not that i’m the first one to think that, but this insight does not come to us naturally.
+The first book that i read about the way we think was Thinking, fast and slow.

 Bonus: check it out this cool pocket biases app that shows you a cognitive bias every day.